deforay/vlsm/README.md

 ```

 * Once you have the application set up, you can visit the vlsm URL http://vlsm.example.org/ and set up admin user
-* Once you login as admin user, add the Sample Types, Reasons for Testing, Rejection Reasons, Provinces etc. for each Test under the Admin menu
+* Once you log in as admin user, add the Sample Types, Reasons for Testing, Rejection Reasons, Provinces etc. for each Test under the Admin menu
 * Now you can start adding users, facilities, sample types etc. and complete the system config.